Fort Collins Therapists

 Ashley's skill for family work naturally lends itself to couples therapy.
 And when she's not working with children, families or couples, she greatly values her work with adult clients and the opportunity for connection she can provide in an individual setting.

 Lauren believes relationships are fundamental to our ability to thrive as human beings.
 She feels it's within trusting and secure relationships that we heal from past wounds and learn new ways of coping with life's difficulties.

-Lauren completed her graduate education and a post-graduate fellowship in Houston where she spent several years with an intensive outpatient program treating clients struggling with substance use disorders and process addictions.
+Lauren completed her graduate education and a post-graduate fellowship in Houston where she focused on treatment of co-occurring disorders.
 In Colorado, she served as clinical director of a statewide organization and now divides her time between clinical work and supporting Four Points as Executive Director.